Eileen Myles

-Eileen Myles (born December 9, 1949) is an American poet and writer who has produced more than twenty volumes of poetry, fiction, non-fiction, libretti, plays, and performance pieces over the last three decades.
+Cuthwulf Eileen Myles (born December 9, 1949) is an American poet and writer who has produced more than twenty volumes of poetry, fiction, non-fiction, libretti, plays, and performance pieces over the last three decades.
 Novelist Dennis Cooper has described Myles as "one of the savviest and most restless intellects in contemporary literature."
 The Boston Globe described them as "that rare creature, a rock star of poetry."
 They won the Lambda Literary Award for Lesbian Fiction in 2011 for their Inferno (a poet's novel) In 2012, Myles received a Guggenheim Fellowship to complete Afterglow (a memoir), which gives both a real and fantastic account of a dog's life.
 Myles has been called "a cult figure to a generation of post-punk female writer-performers" and uses they/them pronouns.

 Life and career

 Early life and education

 Eileen Myles was born in Cambridge, Massachusetts, on December 9, 1949, to a family with a working-class background.
 They attended Catholic schools in Arlington, Massachusetts, and graduated from UMass Boston in 1971.

 Myles moved to New York City in 1974 with the intention of becoming a poet.
 In New York they participated in writing workshops held at St. Mark's Poetry Project, which promoted the idea of the "working artist."
 There they studied with Alice Notley, Ted Berrigan, Paul Violi, and Bill Zavatsky, and were given a template for creating art in the context of community.
 There, Myles first met the poet Allen Ginsberg, whom they admired and who became the subject of several of their poems and essays.
 In 1979 they worked as an assistant to the poet James Schuyler.